JoudAwad97/JoudAwad97/README.md

 With over 3 years of experience in desktop development, I have honed my skills in Electron JS to build high-quality and responsive applications.
 I am passionate about learning and keeping up with new technologies, which has helped me deliver efficient and reliable solutions to my clients.

 ## 🌱 I’m currently learning:
-- Advanced System Design and architecture
+- Advanced System Design and Architecture
-- Distributed Systems
+- Machine Learning
-- AI & Machine Learning
+- AI
 - Data Engineering

 ## 🏆 Certifications: